Scilence2022/Babel-DNA-Encry/README.md

 After executing this script, the four images will be encoded into corresponding `*.jpg.strands` and `*.jpg.details` files.
 The `*.jpg.strands` file contains the strand sequences, while the `*.jpg.details` file includes detailed information about the encoding process, which may be useful for debugging.

-### 2) Deciper Z-DNA Keys from Nanopore Sequencing Reads
+### 2) Decipher Z-DNA Keys from Nanopore Sequencing Reads
 Script `decipher-Z-DNA.py` is designed to decrypt the encrypted keys in Z-DNA mixtures from Nanopore sequencing reads.
 Real Nanopore sequencing data for three encryption keys—A, B, and D—are available at https://doi.org/10.6084/m9.figshare.21802257.

 ```sh
 #Checkout the usage of `decipher-Z-DNA.py`